fxru/pmundaphon/description/pmundaphon.md

 ##### _\*pəˀt_/_\*par(om)_ ‘cross (v)’

-pa’d, FR, pad, RSED.p200, poʔ, BDBH.1793, poɖ, DSGU#18931, paro(m), PKED.p155, (pakea), DSJU#25131, pwaʔ, PGEG.p39, par, CSED.p474, pa:rom, BMED.p144, parom, DHED.p262, parom, BAHL.p97, pa:r, NKEV.p331, \*pxx, cross (v), #0085, , ,
+pa’d, FR, pad, RSED.p200, poʔ, BDBH.1793, poɖ, DSGU#18931, paro(m), PKED.p155, (pakea), DSJU#25131, pwaʔ, PGEG.p39, par, CSED.p474, pa:rom, BMED.p144, parom, DHED.p262, parom, BAHL.p97, pa:r, NKEV.p331, \*pəˀt, cross (v), #0085, , ,

 The Sora and Gorum, Remo and Gutob, as well as Gtaʔ suggest a _\*pəˀt_.
-However, the _r_ in Kharia and North Munda cannot be explained a a reflex of _\*pxˀt_ or _\*pxd(xm)_.
+However, the _r_ in Kharia and North Munda cannot be explained a a reflex of _\*pVˀt_ or _\*pVd(Vm)_.
 Since the Sora, Gorum, Remo, Gutob, and Gtaʔ vowels are also consistent while the Kharia and North Munda vowels are inconsistent with any correspondece sets.
 This suggests that we have to assume a second etymon _\*par(om)_ ‘cross (v)’, probably of Indo-Aryan origin.

 #### _\*n_ (Onset)